-Last June, a 2-hour “Forgiveness Education Pilot Session” was held at Hazelwood Integrated Public School by NICIE- the Northern Ireland Council for Integrated Education.
+Last June, a 2-hour “Forgiveness Education Pilot Session” was held at Hazelwood Integrated Public School (see photo at right) by NICIE- the Northern Ireland Council for Integrated Education.
 Since then, one of the teachers there has been working to recruit other schools into the program (joining the half dozen already teaching forgiveness) and we’ve worked very closely with NICIE to expand the Forgiveness Program to other integrated schools.

 She arranged for me to speak at two public meetings and two meetings with teachers.
 These were very productive, especially the public talk in Athens where 350 people showed up—a capacity crowd.
 In Thessaloniki, more than 150 people attended our presentation.
 The enthusiasm was evident among both crowds.
 It seems to me that Greece is fertile ground on which forgiveness education can grow.

 Peli is arranging for our anti-bullying forgiveness guide to be translated and published in June by an Athenian publisher who will do the same with our Curriculum Guides.

 Visit the IFI-Greece pages on Facebook.

 Today we’re off to the Mar Elias Educational Institutions (MEEI-see picture at left) in Ibillin, Galilee, where we began a Forgiveness Program in their high school last year.
 This year, eight high school teachers at MEEI are teaching forgiveness, involving about 600 students.